kyma-project/kyma/docs/getting-started/13-trigger-function-with-event.md

   CLI
   </summary>

-1. Create a Trigger CR for the `orders-function` Function to subscribe the Function to the `order.deliverysent` event type from Commerce mock:
+1. Create a Trigger CR for `orders-function` to subscribe the Function to the `order.deliverysent` event type from Commerce mock:

 ```yaml
 cat <<EOF | kubectl apply -f  -